 SI.
-Preceding Financial Year Amount transferred to Unspent CSR Account under section 135 (6) (in ₹) Amount spent in the reporting Financial Year (in ₹) Amount tran under Schedu Amount remaining to be spent in succeeding No. Name of the Fund Amount (in ₹) Date of transfer financial years (in ₹) NIL
+Preceding Financial Amount transferred to Unspent CSR Account under Amount spent in the reporting sferred to any fu ile VII as per sect any - Amount remaining to be spent in succeeding No. Year section 135 (6) (in ₹) Financial Year (in ₹) Name of the Fund Amount (in ₹) Date of transfer financial years (in ₹) NIL